The complexity of downward closures of indexed languages: Summarizing stack contents

 Two problems remain: First, Simon's theorem gives a linear bound for the height of the tree in the monoid size.
 In our case this would yield summaries of doubly exponential size, and a quadruply exponential upper bound on an NFA for the "downward closure", while our lower bound is only triply exponential.
 To solve this, we dive deeper into the structure of the monoid, utilizing results by Jecker~\cite{Jecker21} which let us cut our monoid into polynomially many layers.
 Within each layer, we decompose the word by reading it from right to left and compressing sequences of idempotent infixes.

-The other problem is that to simulate the "indexed grammar" with a "CFG", we use a version of the push operation on the compressed words: from the compressed version of a word $z$ and a letter $x$, we need to be able to compute the compressed version of $x z$.
+The other problem is that to simulate the "indexed grammar" with a "context-free grammar", we use a version of the push operation on the compressed words: from the compressed version of a word $z$ and a letter $x$, we need to be able to compute the compressed version of $x z$.
 This is not a property of Simon's theorem, at least not in its original formulation.
 One way to circumvent this problem was through the introduction of \emph{forward Ramsey splits}~\cite{Colcombet-ICALP2007}, a weaker version of factorizations which still detects sequences of idempotent infixes.
-As a matter of fact, Jecker's results have been applied to improve computational bounds on those splits~\cite{LopezMT25}.
+In fact, Jecker's results have been applied to improve computational bounds on those splits~\cite{LopezMT25}.
 It may be interesting to see if one can obtain a form of "summaries" from such splits, by losing information to obtain a bounded object.
-Here, however, we do not rely on these, but provide an elementary construction which is computed deterministically by reading the word right-to-left.
+Here, however, we do not rely on these, but provide an elementary construction computed deterministically by reading the word right-to-left.

 We rely on a recent construction of such summaries presented in~\cite{GimbertMT25arxiv}.
 Our exposition is self-contained, however, since we use different notation and our summaries need to be constructed in a slightly different manner.
 Specifically, theirs need to remember only the first and last infixes, while we need the last $|N|$, and theirs are constructed as trees of bounded height, bottom-up, while we need to build ours from right to left along the stack content.